 params: A list of parameters to this entity.
 Each of the parameters are a list,

-(name type ref), where name is the name of the parameter and type is a string containing the fully-qualified name of the type of the parameter, or
+(name type-name type-ref ref), where name is the name of the parameter, type-name is a string that contains the name of the type shown to the user, type-ref is a string containing the fully-qualified name of the type, or

 void. ref is